hisnameisjimmy/hisnameisjimmy2.github.io/_posts/2019-5-27-The-Crippling-Imaginary-Audience.md

 featured-image: images/unsplash-davide-ragusa.jpg
 ---

-{% include image-header.html url="/images/unsplash-davide-ragusa.jpg" description="Photo by davide ragusa on Unsplash" %}
+{% include image-header.html url="/images/unsplash-davide-ragusa.jpg" description="Photo by Davide Ragusa on Unsplash" %}

 When I was younger I had multiple websites where I posted often.
 I didn't care what I wrote because I was just writing for my friends.
 Doing this improved my writing dramatically.
 It forced me to focus on who my audience was, have a goal in writing (always write to persuade!), and to write for actual consumption.
 People I knew actually read my site!
 Having any audience at all was just fun.